IF Karlstad Fotboll

-The club was founded in 2019.
-In a controversial decision, Carlstad United and Karlstad BK merged with each other.
+The club was founded in 2019 from a meger of football clubs Carlstad United and Karlstad BK.

 The club currently competes in Ettan Norra.
 They ended last season at 4th in the league.
 In August 2020, former Akropolis manager Konstantinos Panagopoulos joined the club as head coach.

 In February 2022, former England coach Sven-Göran Eriksson joined the club as an advisor for the club.

-Konstantinos got sacked in July 2022.
+Panagopoulos got sacked in July 2022.